 - Soak in a 10%-bleach solution or in rubbing alcohol.
 (Be sure to wash before and definitely afterward.)

-- Put through the “sanitize” cycle in your dishwasher (if there is such a cycle);
+- Put through the “sanitize” cycle in your dishwasher (if there is such a cycle; if not, don’t bother).

 - Here are a few other methods to remove odors, like using a baking-soda rinse.

 Because silicone is the only material on the list that doesn’t have to be super hard, it’s my preferred sex toy material.
-(If you like firmer, weightier stimulation, then metal, glass and stone can be great choices too.)
+(If you like firmer, weightier stimulation, then metal, glass, and stone are great choices too.)
 And not all silicone is the same: higher densities, or shore durometers/shore strengths, of silicone can still be pretty damn firm!
 Check out my Silicone Dildo Firmness Guide for more info.

 While there are many different grades and qualities of silicone, toys labeled “silicone” and sold by reputable online sex shops and independent toy makers—not by some random Amazon seller—will be body-safe.
 I do think it’s OK to buy some sex-related stuff on Amazon: if you need more Sliquid Sassy STAT, for example; or if you want a Liberator Wing cheaper, or an impact toy (leather whip, anyone?).